aldwinharjanto/loka_interface_fe/README.md

-# Risedle Interface
+# LoKa project

-This repository contains the interface of Risedle Protocol.
+This repository based on Risedle Protocol.

 ## Get started

-Clone the repository:

-    git clone git@github.com:risedle/interface.git
-    cd interface/

 Install the dependencies:

     npm install

-## Run the storybook

-Use the following command to run the storybook:

-    npm run storybook

 ## Run the dev server